18 Top-Rated Tourist Attractions in Potsdam

 Address: Im Neuen Garten, D-14469 Potsdam

-Potsdam's other large park, the Neuer Garten (New Garden), lies on the shores of the Heiliger See and covers an area of 253 acres.
+Potsdam's other large park, the New Garden (Neuer Garten) lies on the shores of the Heiliger See and covers an area of 253 acres.
 Splendidly landscaped in the sentimental style of the late 18th century and laid out in 1789, it was meant to reflect the style of a rural English country estate.
 The gardens are now a little more formal, but certainly retain their original splendor.
 A highlight of your visit should be the lovely Marble Palace (Marmorpalais), a Neoclassical brick building constructed between 1787-91.
-Notable features are its columned portico on the lake side as well as a unique pyramid-shaped cold-storage room or icehouse.
+Notable features are its columned portico on the lake side, as well as a unique, pyramid-shaped cold-storage room or icehouse.

 Address: Am Neuen Garten, 14467 Potsdam

 9. Chinese House, Sanssouci Park

 A highlight of a visit to Sanssouci Park is the elegant Chinese House (Chinesisches Haus), sometimes also referred to as the Chinese Teahouse.
 Although listed as a garden pavilion, it's a description that really doesn't do this sumptuously decorated building justice.
 Completed for Frederick the Great in 1763 as a focal point of his extensive flower and vegetable gardens, it encompasses many elements associated with Asian design so popular at the time, with a sprinkling of Rococo influences.

 Its interior contains many interesting features, from its stucco marble walls to its musical monkeys and fine collections of porcelain and murals.
 Also of note are the nearby Chinese Kitchen and Dragon House, the Orangery with its Raphael Room containing copies of 47 works by the artist, and the Sicilian Garden with its Mediterranean plants and sculptures.